CPAP Equipment: Power Solutions

 All the models CPAP.com sell contain power converters that enable the machine to operate on any AC current from 100 to 240 volts without any adjustment.

-Using a heated humidifier on a 12volt battery power source will significantly reduce the amount of power provided.
+- Using a heated humidifier on a 12volt battery power source will significantly reduce the length of time the machine will run.
 In most cases, usage is reduced to less than half the estimated operational time.
 CPAPs or BiPAPs requiring inverters reduce the power time even more.

 Please note that some heated humidifiers are not capable of being operated on 12volt battery power sources.
 The later M Series heated humidifiers with the 6'' 'pigtail' connectors are capable of running on 12volt DC power sources.
-Earlier model M Series heated humidifiers without the pigtail are not 12Volt capable, nor are the Legacy model REMstar and stand-alone H2 humidifiers.
+Earlier model M Series heated humidifiers without the pigtail are not 12Volt capable.

 For optimum performance of your battery, plan to use your CPAP without the heated humidifier.
 You may also have the humidifier connected and filled with water, but without the power turned on.
 This changes a typical heated humidifier into a passive humidifier.